-Welcome to Alternative Curriculum Days (ACD’s) at Castle Hall Academy, where we deliver Personal, Social, Health and Economic (PSHE) and Citizenship education.
+Welcome to The Aspire Programme at Castle Hall Academy, where we deliver Personal, Social, Health and Economic (PSHE) and Citizenship education.

 In order to deliver our PSHE and Citizenship curriculum in an exciting and dynamic way, we currently take the whole academy off normal timetable for six days of the year.
 During these six days, while following the guidance from PSHE Association, students undertake a planned programme of PSHE and Citizenship activities.

-On each Alternative Curriculum Day, each year group will focus on different topics and in addition to the planned PSHE and Citizenship curriculum delivered by Form Tutors, we also invite specialist teams into the academy in order to involve our students in a variety of workshops, seminars and theatre projects.
+On each day, each year group will focus on different topics and in addition to the planned PSHE and Citizenship curriculum delivered by Form Tutors, we also invite specialist teams into the academy in order to involve our students in a variety of workshops, seminars and theatre projects.
 In addition, students also visit different faith centres.

 PSHE and Citizenship education helps children and young people to identify, celebrate and manage the many personal, economic and social challenges they may face not only at school but also in the future.
 Through PSHE and Citizenship education, children and young people should acquire and extend the knowledge and skills they need, as they and their communities grow and change, so that they can be safe, healthy and economically secure.

-Our ACD’s are very successful in engaging students in a variety of ways, including our use of external agencies and guest speakers, which include:-
+Our Aspire Programme days are very successful in engaging students in a variety of ways, including our use of external agencies and guest speakers, which include:-

-- From the police, PC Whitehouse, who delivers topics to each year group ranging from personal safety to
+- From the police who deliver topics to each year group ranging from personal safety to

 - Also from the police, an Internet Safety Police Officer;